 You can download Government as 'Smart Client' Chapter 1 - Introduction here or find the full text below.

-The method by which a building project is procured has a significant impact on the quality of the final building.
-While good design is able to be achieved with all procurement methods, some make it seriously challenging unless their potential threats to design quality are understood and well managed.
+From there, management of the construction of a building through to completion involves not just progressing a selected contractual method, but realising the project vision from idea, through delivery, to operation.
+The method by which a building project is procured can have significant impact on the quality of the final building.
+While it is possible to achieve a good design outcome with all procurement methods, some make it seriously challenging unless their potential threats to design quality are understood and well managed.

 The Victorian State Government is the largest procurer of design services in the state, having an enormous impact on the construction industry and on Victoria’s standing as a state with which to do business.1 The government’s legacy from this role is the quality of buildings and public realm it delivers together with Victoria’s reputation for innovation and liveability.
 It is important, therefore, that government and its agencies are informed appropriately to enable them to deliver and support well-designed outcomes for all Victorian projects.